Ayush8059/autism-detection-asd/README.md

-🧠 Autism Detection System (ASD)
+# 🧠 Autism Support System (ASD Detection)

 ## 📌 Overview
-This project is an AI-based Autism Detection System that predicts whether a child shows signs of autism using image analysis.
-It also recommends therapeutic activities.
+The Autism Support System is an AI-powered web application designed to detect autism in children using image analysis.
+It also provides activity recommendations and generates a PDF report to assist parents and caregivers.

 ---

 ## 🚀 Features
 - 🧠 Autism detection using Deep Learning (VGG16)
-- 📸 Image-based prediction
+- 📸 Image-based prediction system
 - 🎯 Activity recommendation system
+- 📄 Automatic PDF report generation
 - 🖥 User-friendly interface

 ---